 Stairs can be dangerous if someone slips and falls.
 A ramp can minimize the potential risk of injury because it provides a flat surface for people to walk or roll on.

 Even without being in a wheelchair, some people may have difficulty using stairs.
 You can help them access your building more comfortably and securely when you have an ADA-compliant ramp outside.
-Wheelchair users will also feel more welcome, knowing they have a way to enter the establishment.
+Having a portable wheelchair ramp can help wheelchair users feel more welcome, knowing they have a way to enter the establishment.

 When mobility aid users have ramps to get in and out of buildings, they gain independence since they don’t need to rely on assistance from a caregiver, family member or friend to help them access that property.